zzdroide/borgmatic/Readme.md

     6. Write and exit with `w`.
     </details>

-5. Find raw images with:
+4. Restore raw images
     ```sh
-    ll *.img
+    # Refer to the previous run of `stat` in step 1 to get sizes

+    4-extract-file-pv.sh <archive name> PART.raw.img <size> | sudo tee /dev/sdXY >/dev/null
     ```

-    Restore them with:
-    ```sh
-    5-extract-file-pv.sh <archive name> PART.img | sudo tee /dev/sdXY >/dev/null
-    ```

-    > Note: use `borg extract` instead of ./PART.img, because reading from the mounted filesystem is slow.
+    > Note: use `borg extract` instead of ./PART.raw.img, because reading from the mounted filesystem is slow.

-    However if they are NTFS and not too full and you don't care that empty space is not wiped with zeros, it may be faster to write only used data, even if reading from `./` is slower:
+    > However if the partitions are NTFS, and not too full, and you don't care that empty space is not wiped with zeros, it may be faster to write only used data, even if reading from `./` is slower:
-    ```sh
+    > ```sh
-    ntfsclone --save-image --output - PART_NTFS.img |
+    > ntfsclone --save-image --output - PART.raw.img |
-      sudo ntfsclone --restore-image --overwrite /dev/sdXY -
+    >   sudo ntfsclone --restore-image --overwrite /dev/sdXY -
-    ```
+    > ```
+    >
     > Unfortunately `borg extract` can't be used with `--restore-image`, because the image is raw and not special-image (so it can be mounted), and _Only special images can be read from standard input_.

-6. Restore Linux root LVM partition:
+5. Restore Linux LVM partitions: (example for root)

     - Format and mount:
         ```sh
         sudo vgcreate machine_name /dev/sdXY
+        # Exact name in structure/lvdev_linux_root.txt

         # Get available space in VG in GiB:
         sudo vgs --noheadings -o vg_size /dev/machine_name